Ryan-AW/fll/README.md

-# File Link Language (fll)
+# fll
 ## Fll allows you to create short aliases for directory paths.
 Then next time you need to navigate there you can use the alias instead!

-File Link Language (fll) is a simple yet powerful utility program and scripting language; designed specifically for Linux terminal users.
+Fll is a simple yet powerful utility program - designed specifically for Linux terminal users.
 Fll allows you to create bookmarks for frequently used directory paths, making it easier and faster to navigate within a terminal.